GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql-for-wp/README.md

 <!-- ### Building static sites

-The GraphQL API for WordPress provides non-restrictive default settings, which simplify the configuration for building "static" sites.
+The Gato GraphQL for WordPress provides non-restrictive default settings, which simplify the configuration for building "static" sites.

 This is how the restrictive and non-restrictive default behaviors compare: